restimel/es-support/README.md

 * Possibility to add your own tests or to override existing ones
 * very light library without any dependencies

+For information, the executed code is transpiled to run for ES5.

 ## What about Modernizr?

-* Modernizr is much heavier (but it does more things)
+* Modernizr is much heavier (but it also does different tasks)
 * It doesn't seems to be updated with latest ES features (I have not seen how to check BigInt support)
 * It cannot checks several features easily (like is the user browser supports